joeappleton18/arleno/README.md

     - [X] As a user, I should not be able to create a blank answer
 - [X]  A a user, I should be able to up-vote answer to a question, only once
 - [X]  As a user, I should see the most up-voted question first
-- [ ]  As a user, I should see a floating answer count box
-- [ ]  As a user, I should see a summary of all answers
-- [ ]  As a user, I should see a leader-board
-- [ ]  As a admin, I should be able to update and delete answers
-- [ ]
 #### Nice to Have
-- [ ]  As a user, I want to be able to hover over avatars
+- [ ]  As a user, I should be able to respond to answers
 - [ ]  As a user, I should be able to add gifs and emojis
 - [ ]  As a user, I want to be able to discuss the answer
 - [ ]  As a user, I want to be able to embed images into my answers